Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 Central to these challenges involves the removal of marriage value from enfranchisement valuation calculations.
 Marriage value represents the additional property value created when leaseholders acquire freehold interests or extend lease terms, and its removal significantly impacts the financial calculations underlying lease extension and freehold purchase transactions as detailed in government response to Law Commission reports on valuation.

-Following a two-day preliminary hearing, Mr. Justice Chamberlain ruled that six substantive claims would proceed to full judicial review scheduled for July 2025.
+Following a two-day preliminary hearing, Mr. Justice Chamberlain ruled that six substantive claims would proceed to a full judicial review, which was heard in July 2025.
+In October 2025 the High Court dismissed the claims in full and upheld the Act; the Court of Appeal granted the freeholders permission to appeal on 1 April 2026, with the appeal expected to be heard in late 2026 or early 2027.
 The proceedings challenge various aspects of the Act on grounds including human rights compatibility, procedural fairness, and proportionality of interference with property rights affecting freeholder interests.

 Key Areas Under Judicial Challenge